 - Berry Yogurt Spread (recipe below, optional)

 - Heat a nonstick or cast iron pan over medium heat.
 Grease with nonstick spray or butter.
-Drop batter by 1/4 cup portions (or bigger or smaller, depending on your preference) making a “V” shape.
-Spread into a heart until about 1/4-inch thick.
+Drop batter by 1/4 cup portions (or bigger or smaller, depending on your preference).
+To make hearts, make a “V” shape with the batter and spread into a heart until about 1/4-inch thick.
 Cook until edges are set and you see small bubbles, about 2 minutes.

 Berry Yogurt Spread